 While you’re at the top, make sure you grab a drink at Bar SixtyFive at the Rainbow Room, Top of the Rock’s upscale bar.

-If the Top of the Rock observation deck isn’t on your NYC Christmas bucket list, check out my guide to the best observatories in New York City.
+And if you want to visit an observation deck, but maybe not Top of the Rock, check out my guide to the best observatories in New York City.

 Visit the Christmas Markets in New York City